 If you’re an online course creator or an e-learning professional, YouTube is an ideal platform to generate leads for your business, add students to your funnel, and drive more sales.

-In short, YouTube is a place where you can demonstrate your expertise and build authority in your niche since it’s the world’s second most popular search engine.
+Your YouTube channel allows you to demonstrate your expertise, build authority in your niche, and build a community.
+Don’t forget – it’s technically the world’s second most popular search engine!

 3. Sell Products as An Affiliate Marketer